 - Cloud Databases - Create image targets to use in cloud recognition databases; See: Cloud Recognition

 Image Targets are created using the Vuforia Target Manager.
 The Target Manager will process your images to generate a data representation of its features.
-It will also provide you with a rating of the target's expected detection and tracking performance and a visualization of the features of the target that will be used by the Vuforia SDK.
+It will also provide you with a rating of the target's expected detection and tracking performance and a visualization of the features of the target that will be used by Vuforia Engine.

-Comparison of Device and Cloud Databases
+See: Comparison of Device and Cloud Databases

 The Image Targets sample shows you how to implement and configure Image Targets in an application.
 You can customize these samples with your own targets and content.